ChaosData/libshambles/blog/introduction.md

 ## Performance Hearsay

-I don't have a bunch of fancy, but likely misleading, numbers/graphs to display here, but I can say that I'm currently able to race echo servers when the "signaling" packet is sent from the internal network to an outside host.
+I don't have a bunch of fancy, and likely misleading, numbers/graphs to display here, but I can say that I'm currently able to race echo servers when the "signaling" packet is sent from the internal network to an outside host.
 When it's the outside host that sends the flagging packet, I lose the race (causing